plandes/util/doc/introspect-cli.md

 "data base" `emp_db` section for the `EmployeeDatabase.high_cost` attribute.

+## Default Action

+A `default_action` attribute can be set on the [ActionCliManager] in the `cli` section when it is created to use an action by name if the user does not supply one.
+Usage identifies which action is the default.

 ## Logging

 It would be nice to be able to log some messages instead of print them for our